Peripheral Artery Disease (PAD) Risk Factors

 Peripheral artery disease (PAD) is a serious medical condition that can have potentially fatal consequences if left untreated, resulting in severe complications, including non-healing wounds, infections, and even requiring amputation.
 However, there is hope for people suffering from PAD. ur vein specialists in Houston and Dallas are committed to providing relief through PAD Treatment Options

-If you are at high risk for peripheral artery disease, please get in touchplease get in touchplease get in touch with our helpful representatives today for a complete evaluation.
+If you are at high risk for peripheral artery disease, please get in touch with our helpful representatives today for a complete evaluation.